-Last Update: 9/28/05 (Transmittal I-2-68)
+Last Update: 8/29/14 (Transmittal I-2-118)

-An ALJ may need to obtain a VE's testimony, either at a hearing or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work; or
+An ALJ may need to obtain a VE's testimony, either at a hearing or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work.

-the claimant's residual functional capacity falls between two exertional levels; e.g., the claimant may be able to perform more than the full range of sedentary work, but less than the full range of light work;
+The claimant's residual functional capacity falls between two exertional levels (e.g., the claimant may be able to perform more than the full range of sedentary work, but less than the full range of light work);

-the claimant has solely nonexertional limitations; or
+The claimant has solely nonexertional limitations; or